dimitri-nicolo/calico/reference/mcm/change-cluster-type.md

     kubectl delete managedcluster --all
     ```

-> **Note**: While the operator will automatically clean up the credentials that were created for managed clusters, the
-            data will still be retained in the Elasticsearch cluster of your management cluster for as long as you have
-            specified in the retention section of your [LogStorage]({{site.baseurl}}/reference/installation/api).
-{: .alert .alert-info}

 ## Change a Standalone cluster into a Managed cluster
 For these instructions we assume you already have a management cluster up and running.

+> **Note**: Unlike a standalone cluster, a managed cluster does not require log storage (since all log data is sent to the
+management cluster).
+While the operator will automatically remove the running components related to log storage from your
+standalone cluster, you have full control over what happens to the associated log data stored within the persistent volume
+provisioned for the cluster.
+Log data will be retained only if the reclaim policy within your storage class
+is set to Retain.
+For more details see [Reclaiming](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming).
+{: .alert .alert-info}

 1. Inside your **Management** cluster, log into the manager UI.
 Under the `Managed Clusters` page, add a managed cluster and
     download the manifest.
 Complete the manifest by filling in the `ManagementClusterConnection` field.
 The
     [quickstart guide]({{site.baseurl}}/reference/mcm/quickstart#add-a-managed-cluster-to-the-management-plane)